ioccc-src/mkiocccentry/jparse/README.md

 We also have some additional tools, some of which will be documented later and some of which are documented below, namely `jstrencode` and `jstrdecode`.

+We recommend that you read the [json-README.md](json-README.md) document to better understand the JSON terms used in this repo.

 ## Compiling